trimstray/nginx-admins-handbook/doc/RULES.md

   > Traffic mirroring is very useful to:
   >
-  >   - analyze and debug original request
+  >   - analyzing and debugging the original request
   >   - content inspection
   >   - troubleshooting (diagnose errors)
-  >   - copy real traffic to a test envrionment without considerable changes to the production system
+  >   - copying real traffic to a test envrionment without considerable changes to the production system

   > Mirroring itself doesn’t affect original requests (only requests are analyzed, responses are not analyzed).
 And what's more, errors in the mirror backend don’t affect the main backend.